Sweden World Cup Fixtures, Squad, Group, Guide - World Soccer

 Sweden World Cup Friendlies

 On the 24th of March Sweden lost to Chile, and then lost to Romania a few days later.
-A Scandinavian battle with Christian Eriksen and Denmark is on the 2nd of June, and then Peru a week later on the 9th.
+A Scandinavian battle with Christian Eriksen and Denmark is on the 2nd of June, and resulted in a 0-0 draw.
+Finally they welcome Peru a week later on the 9th.

 Sweden World Cup Fixtures